Translate This Page

 2. Student ID (G number)

-3. Current English/ ESOL placement
+3. Current ESOL placement

-4. English/ESOL level you wish to challenge
+4. Statement that you wish to challenge the placement and enter 400

-5. Preferred email address for further communications
+5. Preferred email address for further communication

 View the ESOL / English Course Comparison Chart